Why Are Mosquitoes A Serious Threat?

 Stories like this keep cropping up every year: A child goes outdoors to play with his friends.
-An hour later, he comes back, and with noticeable bite marks on his skin which appears to be mosquito bites.
-A few days later he is suffering from high fever, usually in the evenings.
+An hour later, he comes back with noticeable bite marks on his skin which appear to be mosquito bites.
+A few days later he is suffering from a high fever, usually in the evenings.
 The child is taken to the hospital, where he is diagnosed with dengue, which is a possibly fatal disease.
 The suspect?
 None other than the hated mosquitoes.
 Multiply this by the hundreds of thousands, plus hundreds of thousands more with other diseases coming from mosquitoes, and we have a clear picture of how dangerous mosquitoes can be.

-Mosquitoes are small insects, its size is about .125 mm to .75 inches and its weight is about 0.000088 oz.
+Mosquitoes are small insects, their size is about .125 mm to .75 inches and their weight is about 0.000088 oz.
 They have a slim, jointed body; a pair of wings each; they have six legs; prolonged mouthparts; and antennae attached to their heads.
 They can live from 2 weeks up to as long as 6 months.
 Mosquitoes have poor eyesight and are slow flyers.
 They feed on human or animal blood.
 That is how they are able to spread diseases.
 There are as many as 3,000 species of mosquitoes, but only three are responsible for the spread of the diseases.
-Only the female mosquitoes suck blood as male mosquitoes do not have the same mouthparts like those of the females.
+Only the female mosquitoes suck blood as male mosquitoes do not have the same mouthparts as those of the females.
 Its Scientific name is Culicidae.

-The mosquitoes life cycle starts from being an egg, larva, pupa, and adult.
+The mosquito's life cycle starts from being an egg, larva, pupa, and adult.
 Female mosquitoes lay their eggs on the water surface.
 Female mosquitoes love to breed on the water surface that has become stagnant for at least a week.

 Mosquitoes are identified as the most dangerous creatures on the planet.
 Each year, millions of people die of diseases caused by mosquito bites.
 It is said that more people have been killed by mosquitoes than all of the wars in history combined.
-Mosquitoes spread such dangerous diseases like dengue fever, malaria, yellow fever, and West Nile fever.
+Mosquitoes spread dangerous diseases like dengue fever, malaria, yellow fever, and West Nile fever.

 Mosquitoes can spread disease in so many ways.
 Parasites affix themselves to the stomach of the female mosquitoes, and as the female sucks blood, the parasites transfers to this new host.
 The parasites then would cause the host to be sick.
 In other cases, the virus enters the mosquito as it feeds on an infected human’s blood.
 The mosquito then transfers to another human and infects the next person through its saliva.